-- a) Adhere to all relevant law the Board takes reasonable measures to assure itself of compliance including: - appointment of non-executive directors with specific expertise required by the Board: Derby Homes undertakes a gap analysis by using a Board Member Skills matrix; appointment and retention of a very experienced and effective management team; - an internal audit programme agreed and reviewed by the Audit Committee; - risk map highlighting potential impact on changes in legislation, case law etc. Derby Homes has both an Operational and Strategic Register; - review of policies to ensure compliance with current legislation in accordance with Derby Homes policy review process. - b) Complies with its governing documents and all regulatory requirements the Board gains assurance of compliance with these through a regular review of governance undertaken by the Governance Committee with recommendations to Board and a regular review of compliance with regulatory standards undertaken by the Governance Committee on behalf of and reporting to the Board for final approval.
-This document is that review. - c) Is accountable to tenants, the Regulator and relevant stakeholders Derby Homes is accountable to: - Tenants directly through the work of the Customer Voice and the Operational Board (tenant majority membership), who report directly to the Board, through consultation with residents' organisations and through a third of the Board being tenants; - The Regulator through timely submission of data and information; - Relevant stakeholders this is principally Derby City Council as sole owner of Derby Homes. - d) Safeguard taxpayers' interests and the reputation of the sector Derby Homes achieves these aims through: - A rigorous approach to achieving value for money as set out in our value for money statement and policy; - Robust arrangements for internal and external audit; - Adherence to a strong set of organisational values; - Adoption and compliance with best practice in governance (The NHF Code of Governance 2020 and a Code of Conduct have been adopted). - e) Have an effective risk management and internal controls assurance framework - Derby Homes has a comprehensive risk register which is reviewed annually by the Audit Committee, and monitored quarterly.
+- a) Adhere to all relevant law the Board takes reasonable measures to assure itself of compliance including: - appointment of non-executive directors with specific expertise required by the Board: Derby Homes undertakes a gap analysis by using a Board Member Skills matrix; appointment and retention of a very experienced and effective management team. - an internal audit programme agreed and reviewed by the Audit Committee. - risk map highlighting potential impact on changes in legislation, case law etc. Derby Homes has both an Operational and Strategic Register. - review of policies to ensure compliance with current legislation in accordance with Derby Homes policy review process - Health and Safety Compliance reporting has been reviewed to ensure all actions are formally recorded and remain compliant. - b) Complies with its governing documents and all regulatory requirements the Board gains assurance of compliance with these through a regular review of governance undertaken by the Governance Committee with recommendations to Board and a regular review of compliance with regulatory standards undertaken by the Governance Committee on behalf of and reporting to the Board for final approval.
+This document is that review. - c) Is accountable to tenants, the Regulator and relevant stakeholders Derby Homes is accountable to: - Tenants directly through the work of the Customer Voice, virtual panel, and the Operational Board (tenant majority membership), who report directly to the Board, through consultation with residents' organisations and through a third of the Board being tenants. - The Regulator through timely submission of data and information. - Relevant stakeholders this is principally Derby City Council as sole owner of Derby Homes. - d) Safeguard taxpayers' interests and the reputation of the sector Derby Homes achieves these aims through: - A rigorous approach to achieving value for money as set out in our value for money statement and policy. - Robust arrangements for internal and external audit. - Adherence to a strong set of organisational values. - Adoption and compliance with best practice in governance (The NHF Code of Governance 2020 and a Code of Conduct have been adopted). - e) Have an effective risk management and internal controls assurance framework Derby Homes has a comprehensive risk register which is reviewed annually by the Audit Committee and monitored quarterly.
 The Board review high level and emerging risks.
-Derby Homes also helps Derby City Council with the preparation of a HRA Risk Register on a similar basis.
+Derby Homes also helps protect social housing assets

+Derby City Council with the preparation of a HRA Risk Register on a similar basis.
 Internal controls assurance is reported annually to the Board as part of the assurance framework for the annual accounts.